Privacy Policy

 Collection of Personal Information

 We collect Personal Information using the following methods: 1) from you when you voluntarily provide it, including online when you visit our website, or when you interact with us in any other manner; 2) using automated technology, including when you visit our website or interact with our electronic advertisements or communications; and 3) using third party sources including but not limited to service providers and entities providing data analysis and analytics.
-To see a complete list of what we collect, how we use this data, please see Annex 1 [link].
+To see a complete list of what we collect, how we use this data, please see Annex 1 below.

-In addition, We also collect Internet and Network Activity through your browser, computer hardware and software.
-We may collect and analyze information such as (a) IP addresses, location information, unique device identifiers, IMEI and TCP/IP address, and other information about your computer or device(s), browser types, browser language, operating system, mobile device carrier information, the state or country from which You accessed the Website; and (b) information related to the ways in which You interact with the Website, such as: referring and exit web pages and URLs, platform type, the number of clicks, domain names, landing pages, pages and content viewed and the order of those pages, statistical information about the use of the Website, the amount of time spent on particular pages, the date and time You used the Website, the frequency of your use of the Website, error logs, and other similar information.
+In addition, we also collect Internet and Network Activity through your browser, computer hardware and software.
+We may collect and analyze information such as (a) IP addresses, location information, unique device identifiers, IMEI and TCP/IP address, and other information about your computer or device(s), browser types, browser language, operating system, mobile device carrier information, the state or country from which you accessed the Website; and (b) information related to the ways in which you interact with the Website, such as: referring and exit web pages and URLs, platform type, the number of clicks, domain names, landing pages, pages and content viewed and the order of those pages, statistical information about the use of the Website, the amount of time spent on particular pages, the date and time you used the Website, the frequency of your use of the Website, error logs, and other similar information.

 How We use the information We collect